-The content of the roadmap results from work conducted by individual project partners, an online survey that ran between May and August 2022, as well as three workshops held by ALIGNER with practitioners from law enforcement and policing, research and academia, industry professionals, and policymakers between 2021 and 2022.
+The content of the roadmap results from work conducted by individual project partners, an online survey that ran between May and August 2022, as well as four workshops held by ALIGNER with practitioners from law enforcement and policing, research and academia, industry professionals, and policymakers in 2021 and 2022.
 In addition, ALIGNER partners participated in expert discussions during several research and policy events.
-Lastly, ALIGNER intensively exchanged with its sibling projects popAl and STARLIGHT, that together with ALIGNER form the Al cluster of EU research projects launched in 2021.
+Lastly, ALIGNER intensively exchanged with its sibling projects popAl1 and STARLIGHT2 as well as the EU project AP4AI3, that together with ALIGNER form the AI cluster of EU research projects.

-The roadmap is structured as follows: This section continues with giving an overview of the publication timeline of the roadmap and a short description of what is included in this iteration of the document.
+The roadmap is structured as follows: This section continues with giving an overview of the publication timeline of the roadmap and a short description of what is newly included or modified in this iteration of the document.
 Section 2 then introduces the first ALIGNER narrative, as well as initial practitioner capability enhancement needs and AI technologies.
-Section 3 continues with an overview of general ethical and legal aspects of the use of AI by law enforcement agencies, before the roadmap closes with the initial version of the AI technology catalogue - a more detailed overview of the AI technologies identified for the first narrative and an outlook towards the next iteration of the roadmap.
+Section 3 continues with an overview of general ethical and legal aspects of the use of Al by law enforcement agencies, before section 4 provides an initial overview of ongoing EU policy processes related to AI use by P&LEA as well as first policy recommendations.
+The roadmap closes with the initial version of the Al technology catalogue - a more detailed overview of the AI technologies identified for the first narrative and an outlook towards the next iteration of the roadmap.
 In addition, the annex to the roadmap provides an overview of relevant research projects in the field of AI and more detailed information from ALIGNER's online survey on capability enhancement needs.